“It’s like bacon!” exclaimed my 11 year old. He tolerates my creations of squash and beans and greens and such, but it’s meat that makes him smile.

-Recipe adapted from "Slow-Cooker Carnitas" published in Sunset, January 2017.
+serves 6; adapted from "Slow-Cooker Carnitas" published in Sunset, January 2017

 - several grinds of fresh black pepper

-- 2 tablespoons high heat cooking oil (I use avocado, olive, or grapeseed)
+- 2 tbsp high-heat cooking oil avocado, olive, grapeseed

-- 1/2 7 oz. can chipotle en adobo OR if you don't like it that hot, one 4 oz. can mild green chiles
+- ½ 7-ounce can chipotle in adobo OR substitute one 4-ounce can mild green chiles

-- wide strips of zest cut from 1 orange
+- wide zest strips cut from 1 orange

-- for crispy time: 2 additional tablespoons of high heat cooking oil
+- for crispy time: 2 more tablespoons high heat cooking oil

-- Place the browned pork in the slow cooker insert (if you used the dutch oven on the stovetop; otherwise your pork is in there already).
-Add broth, canned chipotle or green chiles, strips of orange zest, place slow cooker insert in cooker, cover, and set to 8 hours on Low.
+Drain and discard the fat.
+(If you browned the roast in a Dutch oven, transfer it to the slow cooker now.)
+Add broth, canned chipotle or green chiles, strips of orange zest, cover, and set to 8 hours on Low.